spicywebau/craft-odds-and-ends/README.md

 - Clear Tasks - empties the Tasks table, which is useful if you get a stuck Task
 - Clear Caches - clears only the template caches
-- Re-build Search Indexes - behaves the same as the Settings page one
+- Rebuild Search Indexes - behaves the same as the Settings page one

 ## Config variables